diva-D/diva-D.github.io/_posts/2018-07-24-5-hugely-important-lessons-i-learned-from-a-senior-developer.md

 This process includes meetings with the team, determining estimates, reviewing past work, and so on as the project progresses through a "sprint" (a 1-4 week period dedicated to producing a concrete outcome).

-He said this can be tough for new people who come from coding all the time.
+He said this can be tough for new people who come from coding all day.
 Instead you now have to be in meetings and planning sessions most of the time.
 However, learning the skills of communication, working well in a team, and thinking about the bigger business process is critical to succeeding in this type of industry.

 Because at the end of the day it's about shipping a final product, not what you would rather work on all day.